loganw234/CanonBracketTool/README.md

 3. Use the web interface to:
    - Connect to your camera
-   - Create or select presets
+   - Create or select preset
    - Configure capture settings
+   - Run "Take Test Shots" to verify settings are valid for each bracket
-   - Execute capture sequences
+   - Execute capture sequence and wait for final result, fast mode works best.

 ## Important Camera Settings